Vacant Lot Soil Remediation Budget Planner

 Formula: Total strategy cost = Direct cost × 1 + p / 100

-Volunteer timeline is based on excavation-related labor:
+Volunteer timeline is based on excavation-related support work:

 - Total labor hours = excavation volume × labor hours per cubic yard removed.